xpsi-group/xpsi/docs/source/overview.rst

-In addition, the source code for pulse simulation (required for likelihood evalution) is OpenMP-enabled, meaning that in principle one can explore hybrid parallelisation paradigms -- in particular, enabling multithreaded computation on shared memory nodes of distributed architectures.
+In addition, the source code for pulse simulation (required for likelihood evalution) is OpenMP-enabled, meaning that in principle one can explore hybrid parallelisation paradigms---in particular, enabling multithreaded computation on shared memory nodes of distributed architectures.